sr320/LabDocs/protocols/ProteinprepforMSMS.md

 11) *For DIA analyses:* Add ApoA1 to each sample (dilute 1.1 µl 2200 ng/µl stock in 48.9 µl of 50mM NH4HCO3 to make 50 ng/µl) to make 1:300 ratio of ApoA1:total protein.
 For 100 µg total protein in a sample, add 333 ng of ApoA1 by adding 6.7 µl of 60 ng/µl ApoA1 solution.

 12) Prepare LysC by adding 450ul nanopure to 2AU vial.
-This creates a 2ug/ul concentration of Lys-C. Make 20ul aliquots and store in -80C.
+This creates a 2ug/ul concentration of LysC.
+Make 20ul aliquots and store in -80C.

-13) Add 1.65ul Lys-C (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.
+13) Add 1.65ul LysC (1:30 enzyme:protein ratio) for 100ug of protein you have in each sample.
 (LysC cleaves at C-terminus of R and K, like trypsin, but works well in 6M urea.)

 14) Incubate 1 hour, room temperature